lablueprint/website/src/app/markdown/shoesthatfit.md

     - Making fonts bigger for user clarity
     - Enlarging button touch targets for easier usability
     - Allowing users to “refresh” the page using the navigation bar
+    - Editing Filters button to include the word "filter"
 - Adding more flexibility with the school database
     - Giving users the option to delete schools